AgoraIO/agora_doc_source/markdown/Real-time-Messaging/token007/release notes/Android v1.5.0.md

 You can now get the member count of specified channel(s) without the need to join, by calling the [getChannelMemberCount](/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_client.html#aff0384f2a004ed75498e20e1917352e4) method.
 You can get the member counts of a maximum of 32 channels in one method call.

 <a name="oncount"></a>
-#### 2. Automatically returns the latest numer of members in the current channel
+#### 2. Automatically returns the latest number of members in the current channel

 If you are already in a channel, you do not have to call the `getChannelMemberCount` method to get the member count of the current channel.
 We also do not recommend using `onMemberJoined` and `onMemberLeft` to keep track of the member counts.
 As of this release, the SDK returns to the channel members [onMemberCountUpdated](/en/Real-time-Messaging/API%20Reference/RTM_java/interfaceio_1_1agora_1_1rtm_1_1_rtm_channel_listener.html#ad778e702e026a79460f45a992bb8576d) the latest channel member count when the number of channel members changes.
 Note that: